cakeio-unreal/cakeio-unreal.github.io/docs/cake-mix-library/native.md

     UE_LOG(LogTemp, Warning, TEXT("No config files were found!"))
 }
 ```
 {: .note }
+The `FindFilesNamed` family of functions have `ContainedInName` as their default policy value for `NameComparison` value in order to be more ergonomic for the general use case.

+{: .note }
 Both `FindFirstFileNamed` and `FindFilesNamed` have filtered versions: `FindFirstFileNamedWithFilter` and `FindFilesNamedWithFilter`.
 The usage is identical with the exception of the added policy parameters to control the filter logic.